Harry Potter and the Philosopher's Stone (film): Music

-John Williams was selected to compose the score, having previously collaborated with Chris Columbus for Home Alone and Home Alone 2: Lost in New York.
+James Horner was initially sought to compose the score, but declined the opportunity.
+Having previously collaborated with Columbus on the Home Alone films and Stepmom, John Williams was selected to compose the score in August 2000.
 Williams composed the score at his homes in Los Angeles and Tanglewood before recording it in London in September 2001.
 One of the main themes is entitled "Hedwig's Theme"; Williams retained it for his finished score as "everyone seemed to like it," and it became a recurring theme throughout the series.
-James Horner was the first choice to compose the score but turned it down.
-The soundtrack album was released on 30 October 2001 in CD format.

 Differences from the book

 Columbus repeatedly checked with Rowling to make sure he was getting minor details correct.
 Kloves described the film as being "really faithful" to the book.
 He added dialogue, of which Rowling approved.
 One of the lines originally included had to be removed after Rowling told him that it would directly contradict an event in the then-unreleased fifth Harry Potter novel Harry Potter and the Order of the Phoenix.

-Several minor characters have been removed from the film version, most prominently Peeves the poltergeist.
-Actor Rik Mayall was cast in the role, but his scenes were ultimately cut from the film and never released.
+Several minor characters were removed from the film version, most prominently Peeves the poltergeist.
+Rik Mayall was cast, but his scenes were cut and never released.
 The book's first chapter, told from the viewpoint of Vernon and Petunia Dursley, is absent from the film.
 Harry and Draco's first encounter in Madam Malkin's robe shop and the midnight duel are not in the film.
 In the film, the responsibility of taking Norbert away is given to Dumbledore, while in the book, Harry and Hermione have to bring him by hand to Charlie Weasley's friends.
 This necessitated a change in the detention plotline: in the book, Filch catches Harry and Hermione leaving the Astronomy Tower and puts them in detention with Neville and Malfoy, while in the film, all three protagonists receive detention after Malfoy finds them in Hagrid's hut after hours.
 According to Kloves, this was "the one part of the book that [Rowling] felt easily could be changed".
 The Quidditch pitch is altered from a traditional stadium to an open field circled by spectator towers.

 The book's timeline is not enforced in the film.
 In the book, Harry's eleventh birthday is in 1991.
 On the film set for 4 Privet Drive, Dudley's certificates from primary school bear the year 2001.